 The first and most important step is to identify those who live in poverty.

-Poverty: A Clinical Tool for Primary Care Providers is designed to be used over a series of visits and use it to:
+Poverty: A Clinical Tool for Primary Care Providers is designed to be used over a series of visits to:

 - Screen all patients using a key question identified as a good predictor of poverty.

-- Consider that new immigrants, women, Indigenous peoples and LGBTQ+ people are among the highest risk groups.
+- Consider that new immigrants, women, Indigenous peoples and LGBTQ+ people are among the highest groups at risk.

 - Understand that otherwise low risk patients who live in poverty are at higher risk for certain health conditions.